-Located on the southern far end of the Sinis peninsula, with its two-thousand-years long history, Tharros is considered one of Sardinia’s most important archaeological sites.
-It is often called an “open-air museum” because of the abundance of well-preserved ruins and relics, and thanks to its location, right next to the beautiful west Sardinian beaches.
+It is often called an “open-air museum”.
+That’s because of the abundance of well-preserved ruins and relics, and thanks to its location, right next to the beautiful west Sardinian beaches.

 The site is quite wide, with buildings from a variety of eras and styles, from Nuraghe remainings on the Murru Mannu hill to the San Giovanni di Sinis Church.
 Most of the remains, however, date back to the Roman and early Christian eras.

-A Guide To Visiting Tharros
+A Guide To Visiting Tharros Sardinia

-As the city went under Carthage’s control, it grew to the point of probably becoming the island’s capital; some of the things left from this early age are two necropolis (built a few kilometers apart from each other, which suggest there probably were two different, small villages rather than a bigger one) and the Tophet, in which over 5000 urns and 300 stone tablets have been found, showing the sacred place’s importance during the Punic age.
+As the city went under Carthage’s control, it grew to the point of probably becoming the island’s capital.
+Among the things left from this early age are two necropolis.
+These were built a few kilometers apart from each other.
+Archeologists think there probably were two different, small villages rather than a bigger one.

 Rome conquered Tharros in 238 BC, after the Third Punic War.
 Romans immediately began renewing and often re-building whole parts of the city, including the fortifications of Punic craft.

-Other important (and ubiquitous in Roman sites) ruins are the thermal complexes, which in the city of Tharros are in a particularly good shape (there are still some mosaics on the floors) and are located in three different spots.
 The most relevant one is the so-called Terme n.
 3: although only partially visible and still under excavation, this thermal complex is located close to the aqueduct and Castellum Aquae, which were essential to both the city in general and the thermal complexes.

 A little outside of the city center you can find the Tempietto K. It has a rectangular shape, a well-preserved altar, and was mainly used during the Imperial age.
-However, archaeologists have found that it is built from Punic scraps: it has, in fact, several Punic inscriptions on its stones and has therefore often been called “Tempio delle Iscrizioni” (“Temple of Inscriptions”).

 As I have said before, Tharros flourished greatly during the Roman Imperial age.
-It expanded, sturdy roads were newly made or rebuilt, and the population grew steadily, causing the need for broader, bigger cemeteries that are still visible in the city outskirts and have gifted archeologists a lot of relics which are widely kept in Cabras’s Museo Civico Giovanni Marongiu.
-This museum, founded in 1997, is located in Via Tharros, Cabras, and is the safe storage of thousand of relics from the earliest ages of our territory, starting from the Neolithic age, up to more recent eras.
+It expanded.
+They built (or rebuilt) sturdy roads.
+The population grew steadily, causing the need for broader, bigger cemeteries.
+These are still visible in the city outskirts and have gifted archeologists a lot of relics now kept in Cabras’s Museo Civico Giovanni Marongiu.

 Of course, the city doesn’t consist of solely public buildings: private houses are numerous as well and you will be able to see and examine their structure and details during your stroll in Tharros.

-This church was probably substituted by the San Giovanni di Sinis Church, located right outside the Tharros area, in the still inhabited, homonymous village of San Giovanni di Sinis.
-It was firstly built in a Paleo-Christian style during the VI century AC and later expanded and improved during the XI century, when Tharros was, once again, capital, this time of the Giudicato di Arborea.
+It was firstly built in a Paleo-Christian style during the VI century AC and later expanded and improved during the XI century.
+Back then Tharros was, once again, capital, this time of the Giudicato di Arborea.

-Tharros was definitively abandoned around 1050 AC because of recurrent and increasingly violent pirates’ incursions.
+Tharros was finally abandoned around 1050 AC because of recurrent and increasingly violent pirates’ incursions.
 The most recent historical building is the Torre di San Giovanni, a fort appositely built by the government to keep a watch on the sea in the hopes to prevent such barbaric assaults.

 Practical Information For Visiting Tharros